 - An assurance that the school cafeteria is as pleasant an eating environment as possible, including displays of student art, plants, natural light if possible, small tables, and reduced noise, if possible.

-- A requirement or encouragement that at any school function (parties, celebrations, receptions, festivals, sporting events, etc.), healthy food choice options be made available to students.
+- It is encouraged that at any school function (parties, celebrations, receptions, festivals, sporting events, etc.), healthy food choice options be made available to students.

-- A requirement that schools offer lunch before recess or if recess is after lunch, a requirement that schools prohibit students from leaving the cafeteria until a designated time, which will be at least 30 minutes after the lunch period begins.
+- It is encouraged that schools offer lunch before recess or if recess is after lunch, a requirement that schools prohibit students from leaving the cafeteria until a designated time, which will be at least 30 minutes after the lunch period begins.

 - The encouragement of nonfood fundraisers such as flowers, gift-wrap, sporting events, and family fun runs.

 - A requirement that all students have access to a school facility with a sufficient number of functioning water fountains in accordance with local building codes, or other means to provide students with sufficient water.